-- If an unexpected Zip file is attached to email from someone you know, consider verifying with the sender that the attachment is legitimate.
+- If an unexpected Zip file is attached to an email from someone you know, consider verifying with the sender that the attachment is legitimate.
 Some viruses spread by emailing copies of themselves to everyone in the contact lists of infected computers; this means that you can receive infected files even from people you know.

 - Avoid downloading Zip files from untrusted web sites.